Pekee420/Traderun/README.md

 ### ESC menu keeps opening
 This is normal when tabbing out - the bot blocks auto-pause but allows manual ESC with countdown.

-### Bot not trading in background
-Make sure you're running on a server that allows background operation.
-Single-player should work fine.

 ### Queue detection not working
 The bot detects queues at coordinates 0,0 with a 10-block radius tolerance.

-### Red pumpkin heads not showing
+### Red Heads on Villagers not showing
-Cooldown villagers show red pumpkin textures client-side only (doesn't affect server).
+Cooldown villagers show red textures client-side only (doesn't affect server).

 ## Config Files